OutSystems/docs-odc/src/eap/monitor-apps.md

 ## Retention of logs and traces

-You can view logs and traces up to four weeks old within the Portal.
-For logs and traces between four and seven weeks old, you can retrieve by opening a support ticket.
-Logs and traces are deleted after seven weeks.
+Developers can view logs and traces up to four weeks old within ODC Portal.
+They can retrieve logs and traces between four and seven weeks old by opening a support ticket.
+The system deletes logs and traces after seven weeks.